Updated April 2023. I have updated this article to add more information about AWS Amplify.

 Configuring AWS Amplify Hosting to deploy several versions of the website is very easy, you just need different branches in the repository and configure them in the service as follows:

 Using the preview feature you can preview changes before merging a pull request.

 - Open a pull request –> A new version of the application will be deployed

-If you want to protect any environment to don’t be accessible by everyone, you can use the feature of Access Control.
+If you want to protect any environment to not be accessible by everyone, you can use the feature of Access Control.
 With this option, you can create a simple user/password to restrict access to your web:

 There are only 2 options for the option

 - Publicly available